Navid107/RealStatesApp/README.md

 This is a simple CRUD appolication where every part of this project is sample code which shows how to do the following:

 * Create a custom web server with Node.JS using HTTPRouter
-* Create a simple REST API that serves CLient and easy to manage
+* Create a simple REST API that serves Client and easy to manage
 * Create a simple charts or graphs with Refine
 * Create a Mongoose DataBase which saves the data in cloud
 * Create a front end with React